carreraSilvio/BrightPrefs/README.md

-# brightprefs
+# Bright Pres
-Wrapper for Unity's Prefs and Editor Prefs with quality of life improvements.
+Wrapper for Unity's Player Prefs and Editor Prefs with quality of life improvements.

+## Regular Prefs

+## Bright Prefs